-Below are some of the most common questions asked about the ABSN at Concordia University Texas.
+Below are some of the most common questions asked about the ABSN track at Concordia University Texas.

-1. What are the general admission requirements for the accelerated nursing program in Texas?
+1. What are the general admission requirements for the accelerated nursing track in Texas?

 - An official transcript from each regionally accredited institution attended.